Two-Level Distributed Interference Management for Large-Scale HAPS-Empowered vHetNets: Distributed Reformulation of the Original Problem

 Furthermore, defining $\alpha_u$ as the lower bound for $\gamma_u$, constraints \eqref{eq:Original_Problem_const0} and \eqref{exp_const} will be replaced by \eqref{eq:MinSINR_V2} and \eqref{eq:exp_const_V2}, respectively.

+It is important to note that although the reformulations are obtained via the upper bound in~\eqref{Jensen's Inequality}, all introduced auxiliary-variable inequalities \eqref{eq:alphabetaileqPRi} and \eqref{eq:betaigeqIi_Jensen}-\eqref{eq:PF_Const1_new} are active at the optimal solution.
+Furthermore, due to the mutual independence among channels of different BS, the Jensen-based approximation is tight on average, as discussed in Appendix~\ref{Appendix_A}.
+Therefore, the proposed reformulation provides a tight approximation of the original problem in terms of the optimal solution.

 Constraint \eqref{eq:exp_const_V2} is convex; however, to reduce computational complexity, it can be reformulated as a series of second-order cone (SOC) constraints using an exponential cone approximation, as shown in \eqref{Exp-cone}~\cite{Animesh-IEEEAccess}.
 In this formulation, the parameter $\nu$ controls the accuracy of the approximation, and $k^u_i,\ i = 1, \dots, \nu + 4,\ \forall u$, are newly introduced slack variables.
+In particular, when $\nu = 4$, the SOC formulation achieves an accuracy exceeding $99.99\%$~\cite{nuImpact}.